Moetsuki/mm-lang/README.md

 ```

 ## Prerequisites
-- Clang must be available on PATH (used to compile LLVM IR to native executable).
+- Clang must be available on PATH (used to compile LLVM IR or C to native executables).

 ## Building
 ```bash